davidginzbourg/tower-defense/README.md

 tower-defense
 =============

 A fresh take on the classic tower defense game.
-Made in Python (graphics with Tkinter) for Open Source course at Hebrew University of Jerusalem.
+Made in Python (graphics with Tkinter) for the Open Source course at the Hebrew University of Jerusalem.

 Description